-Nigeria:
+NIGERIA:

-NUE levels above 100% reflect too low input rate and continuous soil mining, which undermines crop productivity
+NUE levels well above 100% reflect too low input rate and continuous soil mining, which undermines crop productivity

 Nigeria's NUE is unsustainably high and consistently exceeded 100% since the 1960s.
 This is indicative of soil N mining, where N removal exceeds N inputs into the system.
 As of today, Nigeria's agriculture continues to be characterized by low N inputs and low yields.
+During the last 10 years, the country's average NUE fluctuated between 120% and 190%.
+High year-on-year variations largely reflect changes to the fertilizer subsidy scheme.

-A holistic approach is necessary for increasing the country's crop productivity, including access to and integration of fertilizer inputs, soil conditioners, crop protection, seed technology, irrigation, and other inputs, as outlined by Nigeria's recent "Agricultural Promotion Policy" (Federal Ministry of Agriculture and Rural Development, 2016).
+A holistic approach is necessary for increasing the country's crop productivity, including access to and integration of fertilizer inputs, soil conditioners, crop protection, seed technology, irrigation and other inputs, as outlined by Nigeria's recent "Agricultural Promotion Policy" (Federal Ministry of Agriculture and Rural Development, 2016).

 In a long-term perspective, based on demographic projections to 2050, Nigeria will have to reduce its yield gap from about 80% today to 20% only, should the country want to maintain its current level of self-sufficiency for cereals.
-Such an ambitious productivity gain can only be achieved through a significant increase of the N input to cropping systems (ten Berge et al, 2019), which would at least offset N removal with the harvested crops.
+Such an ambitious productivity gain can only be achieved through a significant increase of the N input to cropping systems (ten Berge et al, 2019), which should at least offset N removal with the harvested crops.